-Our contact with many clients through our Kincardine Castlet enterprise, many of whom have connections with the energy sector, have firmly convinced us of the need to reduce our use of fossil fuels.
-We are addressing this issue on two fronts: first reducing our energy consumption and, secondly, seeking to utilise alternatives to our use of fossil fuels.
+Our contact with many clients through our Kincardine Castle enterprise, many of whom have connections with the energy sector, have firmly convinced us of the need to reduce our use of fossil fuels.
+We are addressing this issue on two fronts: first reducing our energy consumption and, secondly, seeking to utilise green energy alternatives to our use of fossil fuels.
 Major changes like this cannot happen overnight but Kincardine Estate is now working towards reducing our carbon footprint in a number of ways.

 We continue to work towards making our rented properties more energy efficient too.
 This is an on-going and gradual process.
 Many of our houses have double glazing and loft insulation.
 The construction of the houses makes it impossible to fit cavity wall insulation but where we have carried out major renovation works we have been able to install insulation in walls and floors.

-With a total of 14 listed buildings in our portfolio, and many more within the Kincardine O'Neil Outstanding Conservation Area, we face particular challenges in meeting the often conflicting aims of preserving the appearance of vernacular historic buildings while trying to make them energy efficient.
+With a total of 14 listed buildings in our portfolio, and many others within the Kincardine O’Neil Outstanding Conservation Area, we face particular challenges in meeting the often conflicting aims of preserving the appearance of vernacular historic buildings while trying to make them energy efficient.

 The Scottish Government has set very challenging targets for renewable energy generation.
 On 23rd September 2010 First Minister Alex Salmond raised the target for electricity generated by renewable energy from 50% to 80% by the year 2020.
 Within a week he also announced that he expected the figure to reach 100% by 2025.
 Other targets to minimise the use of carbon based fuels to heat buildings will, in all probability, be increased in due course.
 Kincardine Estate is convinced that it must assist in meeting these targets and is already investigating a number of options for green energy production.

 We explored the possibility of installing a mid-sized wind turbine on Minew Hill.
 In September 2010 we installed a meteorological mast to assess the wind profile of the site and this ran for 24 months.
 All the internet-based predictions led us to expect a mean wind-speed of around 6.7m per sec.
 However the two-years of data proved that to be too optimistic.
-We have since removed the anenometer mast and have had to shelf our plans to generate sufficient energy for all the homes on the estate from the wind.
+We have since removed the anenometer mast and have had to shelve our plans to generate sufficient energy for all the homes on the estate from the wind.

 Given the importance of the River Dee as a world-class salmon fishing destination we don’t regard the option of extracting energy from the Dee as being realistic.
 However a number of the estate’s farms had, historically, small water mills.
 This is despite the fact that Kincardine Estate is not blessed with sizeable burns flowing across its land.